-I set it up so I can see what song is behind the file name without needing to resort to a program, which displays mp3 tags.
-I find when I set up play lists, it’s enormously helpful.
+I set up a simple code as part of the filename so I can recognise the song without needing to resort to a program, which displays mp3 tags.
+When setting up playlists I find this enormously helpful.
 It does not take long to get used to it.

 If you really don’t like the encoding, once you have downloaded a song, you can give it a file-name, which makes sense to you.

 The first block of three or four letters is an abbreviation of the name of the composer or performer of the song.
 I have a list of all abbreviations.
 If there is demand I can upload it.

 After the __ follows a sensibly shortened version of the title, followed by another __ and a capital letter, which refers to the styles of Tango.

 __V for Vals… __M for Milonga… __C or Cj for Canjengue or __Cd for Candombe.
 Rarely you will find __F for Fusion, some new Tangos, which include styling features from the country of the composer…. and very extremely seldom __N for (can’t say the word).
 An S after the style indicator means it’s a song.

 When there is nothing after the title it means the piece is a ‘normal’ Tango.
 Of course, sometimes there follows an __S, which means it’s a song.